 - Sitting services – when someone can’t be left alone, giving the carer a break

 - Nail cutting services – something we all need!

 - Occasional overnight services for clients using our service.

-How to find care agencies
+How to find a care agency

-Dorset County Council provides a directory listing of local care agencies in Dorset.
 You can then short list perhaps by where they operate, the services they offer etc. Review their performance at the Care Quality Commission website where you can read inspection reports.

 - Can the home care agency give the specific care that my relative needs and meet their personal preferences?